Saturday, June 21, 2025

 Samuel B. Moore, Mary Ann Moore, and Joseph Barber sold their portion of Lot no. 860 for $100, so they each received $33.
 Abel Moore and Bryant Moore sold their share for $50, or $25 each.
 Wiley Moore sold his share for $20.
 Armstead or Armistead Richardson paid a total of $170 for Lot no. 860.
 In 1839, Richardson sold Lot no. 860 along with other lots to his son-in-law William S. Simmons.
 The Williams S. Simmons Plantation house, also known as the Montgomery Farm, of Cave Springs, Georgia, was built in 1840 on Lot no. 870 and is on the National Register of Historic Places.

 This potential group of siblings likely inherited 40 acres of land from either their father or a bachelor brother.
 Who was that person?
 I had two clues about that piece of land: 1.) it was 40 acres, and 2.) it was Lot no. 860.
-Those clues suggested that the land might have been part of a Georgia Land Lottery.
-I quickly found that the 1832 Georgia Gold Lottery consisted of 40-acre lots, which were available to bachelors over 18 years old (1 draw), widows (1 draw), a family of orphans (2 draws), married men, who were heads of a family, (2 draws).
-In addition, participants were required to be three year residents of Georgia and U.S. citizens.
+Those clues suggested that the land might have been as part of a Georgia Land Lottery.
+I quickly found that the 1832 Georgia Gold Lottery consisted of 40-acre lots, which were available to bachelors over 18 years old (1 draw); widows (1 draw); a family of orphans (2 draws); married men, who were heads of a family (2 draws).
+In addition, participants were required to be three-year residents of Georgia and U.S. citizens.

 Lot no. 860, consisting of 40 acres, was granted to L. D. Moore of Mashburn's District in Pulaski County, Georgia.